 What is the extenuating circumstances policy?

-Airbnb’s reservations come with one of six cancellation policies set by the host, which range from flexible to super strict.
+When a traveler books with Airbnb, their reservation comes with one of six cancellation policies, ranging from flexible to super strict.
 These are set by the host.

-When the Airbnb website recognizes that customers are traveling from or to certain affected areas, an automatic message is generated offering the chance to cancel without a penalty.
+When the website recognizes that travelers are going to or coming from certain affected areas, an automatic message will be generated offering the chance to cancel without a penalty.

-Even if travelers don’t receive that automated message, they may still cancel their reservation and submit a request for a refund within 14 days of cancellation.
+Even if travelers don’t receive an automated message, they may still cancel their booking, then submit a request for a refund within 14 days of cancellation.

 As President Trump’s Schengen Area travel ban goes into effect, and confirmed cases of Covid-19 in the United States rise, Airbnb has dramatically expanded the areas that qualify for penalty-free cancellations.